 If you’re thinking about investing for retirement, saving for college, or rolling a retirement account from a previous employer into your own account, there are three types firms to consider:

 - Investment Firms – Focused on investing, these firms offer an array of investment options and are highly regulated by the Financial Industry Regulatory Authority (FINRA).
-While they provide specialized investment knowledge, they may be limited in what they can offer to their clients.
+While they are able to provide specialized investment knowledge, they are often limited in what products they can offer to their clients, because their companies have preferred products that they look to make quotas on, or want to see sold.

-I chose to be an independent advisor because it offers me flexibility and technology to find the best investments for my clients.
+I personally chose to be an independent advisor because it offers me flexibility, combined with the technology to find the best investments for my clients.
 Regulated by FINRA, the governing body for financial advisors, I offer securities through Cambridge Investment Research, Inc., a Broker/Dealer, Member FINRA/SIPC.

 What does that mean for the community?
 It means connecting in the following ways: